 Editor or player that supports HEVC 10 bit

-Some phones, but not most, will be able to play the files as they are not all equipped with 4K screens or specs.
+Mobile devices (OSX, Android Pi and later): Some phones will be able to play the files but are not all equipped with 4K screens.

-With the advent of 10 bit HEVC in 2013 (the evolution of h.264, aka h.265, High Efficiency Video Codec- HEVC) banding gradients on shareable videos can be gone.
-Banding gradients on smooth areas (like skies) has always been the achilles heal of h.264- but HEVC eliminates it with the Main 10 profile.
-Now efficiency and quality can go hand in hand, but the hardware is not everywhere for everyone yet.
-Nevertheless, it’s necessary to provide high quality previews for all time-lapses on this site.
+With the advent of 10 bit HEVC in 2013 (the evolution of h.264, aka h.265, High Efficiency Video Codec- HEVC) banding gradients on shareable videos can be nearly wiped out entirely.
+Banding gradients on smooth areas (like skies) has always been a weakness in general for streaming video- but 10 bit video profiles nearly eliminate postering and banding.
+Now efficiency and quality can go hand in hand, but both a 4K display and newer system are required- not everyone will be able to view these at the quality intended.

 This site is in the process of providing high quality 4K previews to you- that work continues now.
 If you run into any color banding it means you are watching either an h.264 HD file or the file has not yet been updated.

-Tip for best experience: the gear icon near the bottom right of the video player controls your video playback quality, but to view 4K the previews must be downloaded- see below.
-For HD and SD viewers, your streaming choices should also reflect your internet speed and computer specs.
-Collection files have all clips of a kind in one and are available soon (4/21).
+Quality and resolution while streaming: the gear icon near the bottom right of the video player controls your video playback quality, but to view 4K the previews must be downloaded- see the image below.
+For HD and SD viewers, your streaming choices should consider internet speed and computer specs.

-To easily download a 4K, 10 bit video file and watch it on your system:
+To easily download 4K, 10 bit video and watch it on your system:

 1: With the file open in your browser, select the download icon on the top right of a video (see image for an example of where to click when viewing a video).